Deer Tick (band): The Black Dirt Sessions

 In January 2009, the band entered Black Dirt Studios in upstate New York with producer Jason Meagher to record every song they had left that was unrecorded for the band to "see what we could make out of it".
 The first release from the sessions was the More Fuel for the Fire EP and included the Andrew Tobiassen written and sung song "Dance Of Love."
 The second release from the sessions was the band's third album The Black Dirt Sessions, released on June 8, 2010.
 Springfield, Massachusetts native and former Titus Andronicus and La Guillotine guitarist Ian O'Neil joined the band in June 2009, expanding the lineup to five, and added rhythm guitar to several songs during the later recording sessions.
 Lead guitarist Andrew Tobiassen amicably left the band to pursue his own music prior to the end of the sessions.
 Chris Ryan revealed that he believed the album "gels more than Born on Flag Day.
 I think we all mean it more.
 We're all a lot more comfortable with what we're doing".
 McCauley added that he had "kind of grown to hate War Elephant and Flag Day knowing how much ass this new one kicks".

 On June 16, 2010, Deer Tick made their network television debut on the Late Show with David Letterman.
 Although the appearance came only a week after the new album was released, Deer Tick did not perform anything from The Black Dirt Sessions, and instead chose to play a song from their debut album, "Baltimore Blues No. 1."
 Renowned British music journalist and editor Allan Jones wrote in Uncut magazine that "Deer Tick noisily essayed the kind of rock 'n' roll you don't hear these days as often as you'd maybe like, the sort that lights up everything around it like a burning house, and feel inclined therefore to cheer until you're hoarse when you do".
 The band signed a deal with French label Fargo Records to distribute all three albums throughout the United Kingdom and Europe.
 In July 2010, keyboard player Rob Crowell joined the band after becoming a fan of the band and supporting the band on tour while playing in Arkansas-born singer-songwriter Christopher Denny's backing band.
 A multi-instrumentalist from Fredericton, New Brunswick, Canada, Crowell had previously worked with musicians from various genres including the likes of Willie Nile, Matt Mays and Doug Riley and produced an album by Gloryhound.
 McCauley commented when Crowell joined "he was talented in a schooled kind of way".

 Having previously debuted the project at the previous year's South By Southwest festival, McCauley released his collaboration with Matt Vasquez of Delta Spirit and Taylor Goldsmith of Dawes in the form of the self-titled Middle Brother album in March 2011.
+Middle Brother performed together at the 2011 Newport Folk Festival.